QuickSay vs SuperWhisper: Which Voice-to-Text App Is Right for You?

 SuperWhisper wins on pure privacy.
 It processes everything locally on your Mac.
 No audio ever leaves your device.
 This is a genuine advantage for users who handle sensitive material or work in air-gapped environments.

-QuickSay sends audio to Groq's cloud for transcription and cleanup.
-It captures zero screen data and runs zero telemetry, but the audio processing itself is cloud-based.
+QuickSay sends audio to the AI service's cloud for transcription and cleanup.
+It captures zero screen data and runs zero tracking, but the audio processing itself is cloud-based.
 This trade-off enables QuickSay's smaller install size and lower price point, but it does mean you need an internet connection.

 Text cleanup

 Both apps use large language models to clean up raw transcription.
-QuickSay routes text through LLaMA via Groq's cloud infrastructure.
+QuickSay routes text through cloud-based AI for cleanup.
 SuperWhisper runs LLMs locally on your Mac.
 Both approaches clean up filler words, fix grammar, and format output.
 SuperWhisper's local processing means it works without internet; QuickSay's cloud approach means it works on less powerful hardware.

 Developer credibility